Jasper2-0/snacs-assignment-1/README.md

 ### Q1.1 Give a definition of the indegree and outdegree of a node using the notion of a (reversed) neighborhood.

+The indegree of node v can be expressed as the number of edges that are in the revese neighborhood (edges of the set N'(v)).
+The outdegree of node v can be expressed as the number of edges that are in the neighborhood (edges of the set N(v) ).

 ### Q1.2 What do we know about nodes u, v ∈ V if for these nodes it holds that |N(u) ∩ N′(v)| > 0 ?

+If this is the case we know that nodes u and v are directly connected by at least one connected edge.

 ### Q1.3 Explain how the k-neighborhood Nk(W) function can be used to determine if two nodes are in the same connected component of an undirected graph.

 ###  Q1.4 Write down a definition of the diameter of a connected undirected graph using the notion of a k-neighborhood.

 ### Q1.5 The neighborhood of a node u ∈ V can easily be obtained if the underlying data structure of the network is an adjacency list: simply access node u’s list of adjacent nodes.
 However, querying the existence of a link (u,v) between nodes u,v ∈ V will take O(k) time, where k is u’s degree (list length).
 Indeed, each of the k nodes in the neighborhood of u should be checked to see if it is equal to v.
 Now, assume we want to answer many (say, more than n3) link queries (u,v), checking if a link exists between u and v.
 Explain a simple preprocessing step to speed up the O(k) time complexity of checking link existence, without using extra memory.
 Discuss the time complexity of your approach.